 Who pays into the CPP?

 To receive the maximum CPP payment, you need to have made the max CPP contribution each year for at least 39 years.
-The maximum employee contribution changes each year.
-In 2024, it is $3,867.50, or 5.95% of your salary (less a $3,500 exemption), whichever is more.
-For self-employed people — who pay both the employer and employee contributions — the maximum CPP contribution is $7,735.
+This maximum contribution changes each year.
+In 2025, it’s either $4,034.10 or 5.95% of your salary (minus $3,500) — whichever is lower.
+For self-employed people, who pay both employer and employee contributions, the maximum CPP contribution is $8,068.20.

 What are the pros and cons of deferring CPP?

-If you delay receiving your CPP until age 70, your payments will be permanently increased by 0.7% for every month after your 65th birthday that you delay the payment, for 8.4% per year.
+If you delay receiving your CPP until age 70, your payments will be permanently increased by 0.7% for every month after your 65th birthday that you delay the payment — 8.4% per year.
 That means if you delay CPP until age 70, you will receive 42% more than someone who starts taking payments at 60.

 Most people would be financially better off waiting to collect CPP until age 70, or as close to that as possible, because:

-1. During those years you’re not collecting, the investment and inflation risk is the government’s issue, not yours.
+During those years you’re not collecting, the investment and inflation risk is the government’s problem, not yours.
 CPP payouts are inflation-indexed.
-So, if we get periods of high inflation, your expected payout keeps pace.
+So if we get periods of high inflation, your expected payout keeps pace.
 These payouts are also formulaic based on past contributions to the CPP; they aren't based on market returns.
-So, when markets go down, your income doesn't.
+So when markets go down, your income doesn't.

-2. It provides longevity protection, since CPP pays until the end of your life.
-Because your pension is much higher if you take it at 70 than at 60, you start to "catch up" on money received and eventually reach a break-even point somewhere in your early to mid-80s.
-If you end up living into your 90s or beyond, you end up collecting considerably more from the government if you deferred your pension to 70 instead of starting it at 60.
+It provides longevity protection, since CPP pays until the end of your life.
+Because your pension is much higher if you take it at 70 than at 60, you start to "catch up" on money received and eventually reach a break-even point somewhere in your early to mid 80s.
+If you end up living into your 90s or beyond, you will collect considerably more from the government if you deferred your pension to 70 instead of starting it at 60.
 This is useful because the risk many retirees worry about is running out of money late in life.

 So what’s the trade-off?
 That you have to spend more of your savings during the years you’re waiting to collect government benefits.
 If you can’t afford to wait, or you have poor longevity prospects, you might be better off claiming CPP as early as possible.